 His message is simple: “kirt karo, vand chhako, naam japo.”
 Translation: work, share what one earns, and take the name of God.

-When Guru Nanak emphasized that God’s realization can be obtained not by running away from worldly and domestic problems, instead of facing and tackling them in righteous and honest ways, then that is the real challenge and real struggle.
+When Guru Nanak emphasized that God’s realization can be obtained not by running away from worldly and domestic problems but instead of facing and tackling them in righteous and honest ways, then that is the real challenge and real struggle.

 In this battle, a soldier is born within.

-Guru Nanak certainly sowed the seed to fightback life’s continuous hardships, struggles, injustices, immoral rituals, inequality, and racism.
-Sikhism upholds the dignity of man and labor.
+Guru Nanak certainly sowed the seed to fight against life’s continuous hardships, struggles, injustices, immoral rituals, inequality, and racism.
+Sikhism upholds the dignity of man and labour.

 Sikhism does not believe in the practice of religion in isolation from worldly pursuits.